wp-plugins/marctv-xbox-360voice-blog/readme.txt

 = 1.8 =

 * Better detection for the correct xml format from 360voice.
 This should fix the problem for some people with a brand new 360voice account.

+= 1.8.1 =

+* added detection for PHP5 on activation.

 == Screenshots ==